Lasse-Maja (film)

 Lasse-Maja is a 1941 Swedish historical comedy film directed by Gunnar Olsson and starring Sture Lagerwall, Liane Linden and Emil Fjellström.
-It also marked the screen debut of actress Mai Zetterling.
+It marked the screen debut of actress Mai Zetterling.
 It was shot at the Sundbyberg Studios in Stockholm.
 The film's sets were designed by the art director Max Linder.
-It is based on the career of the nineteenth century thief Lasse-Maja.
+It is based on the career of the 19th-century thief Lasse-Maja, famous in history for disguising himself as a woman during his stealing tours.